kartoza/QGISTrainingWorkshop/README.md

 # QGIS Training Materials

-I did a training course with the new content we are working on and I also thing the format works pretty well - though it is important to orientate people into how the training works since most people are used to 'follow the dots'.
+It is important to orientate people into how the training works since most people are used to 'follow the dots'.
 It also takes a little time to get used to the training modality but once they do I think they get much more in-depth knowledge.